-The dreaded “address book dilemma” can be a serious problem for fast-growing businesses.
-It’s disorienting to constantly switch back and forth between your CRM and phone address book.
+The dreaded “address book dilemma” can be a serious problem for fast-growing businesses because it’s disorienting to constantly switch back and forth between your CRM and phone address book.

-With a VoIP provider like OpenPhone, your VoIP address book can sync automatically with your CRM.
+With a VoIP provider like OpenPhone, your CRM address book can sync automatically with your phone inbox.
 That makes it easy to quickly identify CRM contacts in your VoIP system each time you receive incoming calls and messages.
-Keep tabs on essential customer information and communications without juggling multiple desktop windows.
+Your team can also keep tabs on essential customer information and communications without juggling multiple desktop windows.

 One of the biggest perks of integrating your CRM account with your VoIP service is the ability to auto-log.
-You can effortlessly import all customer messages and calls via your VoIP number without missing a beat with auto-logged data.
+After you get a VoIP number, you can effortlessly capture all customer messages and calls without missing a beat with auto-logged data.

 You won’t have to undertake any additional steps to ensure your colleague in sales sees the customer service call you just made on a client account.
-The auto-log feature makes it easy for cross-department collaboration.
-It’s an essential component of any VoIP-CRM integration and a feature OpenPhone is proud to offer its users.
+The auto-log feature makes it easy for cross-department collaboration, and it’s an integral component of any VoIP-CRM integration — a feature OpenPhone proudly offers users.

 - Away voicemail greetings

 - Customized business hours

 - Snippets and auto-replies